mihirchronicles/mihirchronicles.github.io/content/bookshelf/thinking-in-systems.md

 date: "2023-10-31"
 path: "/bookshelf/thinking-in-systems"
 ---

 ## I. Brief Summary
 An essential primer on systems thinking which can help better understand the biggest problems we are facing in the world.
 They cannot be solved in isolation.
+Everything we see, do and experience in this world is made of systems.
+Why is it important to understand systems?
+Doing so will enable us to help them function better and identify when a broken system is in need of repair.

 ## II.
 Big Ideas
 - What is a system?